monicamarshall/S3Upload/README.md

 git branch -M main

 git push -u origin main

 # ordersapi

-This project contains source code and supporting files for various serverless applications that you can deploy with the SAM CLI.
-It includes the following files and folders.
+This project contains source code and supporting files for various serverless LAMBDA FUNCTION that you can deploy with the SAM CLI.
+The ordersapi offers 3 service endpoints (Refer to template.yaml for service endpoint configuration):

 # -S3Upload Lambda Function: